 Most new garden designs cost in excess of £10,000, and that’s for a small garden.
 A suburban garden will probably be in the region of £17,000 to £25,000.
 This might seem a lot, but consider what you might spend on a quality kitchen or bathroom and how much this adds to the value of your home and quality of life.

 Work out how much you can afford to spend and seek advice on how to maximise your budget for the best results.
 Unfortunately, setting a simple rate for metres squared or percentage of house value isn’t the most reliable way to work out a budget, as there are so many options and it will largely depend on your chosen design, the state of the plot when you begin, and the elements you wish to include.

 Work out what to include and rule out

 A small garden full of hard landscaping, garden lighting and a bespoke water feature might well cost more than a typical suburban garden that can accommodate a large lawn and more planting, which significantly helps to keep down costs.
-Think about each element you want to include, such as water features, fencing, shades, furniture, an outdoor kitchen, decking, sheds and summerhouses, and large plants, and research how much each one will cost.
+Think about each element you want to include, such as water features, fencing, shades, garden furniture, an outdoor kitchen or outdoor dining area, decking, sheds and summerhouses, and large plants, and research how much each one will cost.

 Contemporary, minimalist designs, particularly those with complex and clinical hardscape, are expensive, as are design details that have no tolerance for change.
 With a tight budget, opt for a more traditional look, or materials like woven hazel or flint, where some imperfection is part of its charm.